 1. Process Your Loss

 It’s important to properly process the emotions.
 Identify what you’re feeling and find productive ways to deal with the emotions.
 Get some exercise.
 Talk to a close friend.
 Cry if you need to.
-Releasing these emotions is important to the healing process, but it’s also important to know when it’s time pull yourself up and put the past behind you.
+Releasing these emotions is important to the healing process, but it’s also important to know when it’s time to pull yourself up and put the past behind you.

 2. Identify What Made the Job or Executive the “Best”